MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/modern-inbox-store-apps-troubleshooting-guidance.md

     > [!NOTE]
     > Notice how we return the output from the 'get-appxpackage' cmdlet to feed into the `Add-AppxPackage' cmdlet using the pipe `|` cmdlet.
 This only works if the package is already registered.

-3. If you receive no response to the `Get-AppxPackage` cmdlet, you can still use the `Add-AppxPackage` cmdlet by using the family name or the path to the *AppxManifest.xml* file:
+3. <a id="checklist-3"></a>If you receive no response to the `Get-AppxPackage` cmdlet, you can still use the `Add-AppxPackage` cmdlet by using the family name or the path to the *AppxManifest.xml* file:

     ```powershell
     Add-AppxPackage -RegisterByFamilyName -MainPackage Microsoft.WindowsCalculator_8wekyb3d8bbwe